-Our New Zealand design studio coordinates the James Dunlop and Pegasus house brands.
+Our New Zealand design studio designs and coordinates the James Dunlop brand.
 New products are released into the market, after months of development, testing and production.

 We talk with manager Julia Weiss, to get a glimpse inside the studio.